swapitsneil/SwapChat---AI-Chatbot/README.md

 ## ✅ Future Improvements

-    1. Convert frontend to React
-    2. Add voice input/output
-    3. Store message history locally or in a database
+    - Store message history locally or in a database

+Add voice input/output

+Enhance markdown and formatting support

+Convert frontend to React (optional)

-    4. Add deployment config for Render / Vercel
+Add deployment config for Render / Vercel